 The signatures of J. Alphege Brewer (above) and S. Arlent Edwards (below), both with lines above and below.

-A detail from a monotone trial print of Exeter Cathedral (1914), possibly showing the size of a suggested print run.
+Above, a detail from a monotone trial print of Exeter Cathedral, possibly showing the size of a suggested print run.

 A comparison of different impressions of three etchings (Rheims Cathedral, Rose Windows, 1914, Ypres, 1915, and St. Mark's, Venice, 1915) showing color variations, an indication that different people may have been involved in "painting" the plates during the print run.